gcg-99/Master-s-Thesis-/README.md

 4. Filter SNPs by MAF < 0.05 with R. 'Filter_MAF_0.05.R' script.
 10045 SNPs remained.
 5. Calculate with Excel the reference allele frequency (1-alternative allele frequency), alternative allele counts (alternative allele frequency * observed counts) and reference allele counts (reference allele counts * observed counts).
 6. Create another file: header with a space-delimited list of the names of populations, followed by lines containing the alternative and reference allele counts at each SNP separated by a comma.
 The final file is provided 'input_treemix_chr12_0.05.prn'.
 7. Compress the file 'input_treemix_chr12_0.05.prn' with 'gzip' command (Treemix requires a compressed file as input).
+This file is also provided 'input_treemix_chr12_0.05.prn.gz'.
 8. Run Treemix with 'run_treemix.sh' script.
+The root of the tree is not specified because there are 3 African populations.
+For that reason, an unrooted tree is generated.
+Different outputs are obtained.
+Among them, 'chr12_0.05.treeout.gz' is the one used for visualization.
+9.